 - Experiment with different stencil designs, colors, and papers to create your unique artwork.

-Practice and experimentation will help you develop your style and discover new stencil techniques.
+Practice and experimentation will help you develop your style and discover what works for you!

 In this video I used the Balzer Designs Handcut Net stencil and QoR Watercolors.